shivannis/xandr-docs-public/xandr-docs/articles/invest/ctv-video-buying-best-practices.md

 ## Frequency capping

-Xandr supports frequency capping for video advertising.
+Microsoft Advertising supports frequency capping for video advertising.
 However, because many publishers of OTT content do not pass a user id persistently across platforms, you should always select the **Show to users without cookies** checkbox under **Frequency and Recency** when you set up a line item.
 Otherwise, your ads may not serve on some publishers' inventory.
 Note that because device IDs and user IDs are not always available, frequency-capped CTV video campaigns can be more challenging to scale than desktop and mobile campaigns.

 ## Device targeting